Making-Sense-Info/Dvorak/README.md

 1. Add your DDI file in `src/test/ddi` (e.g. `my-ddi-file.xml`)
 2. Change the name of the source DDI file in the script `dereference` (e.g. change `physicalInstance-test.xml` to `my-ddi-file.xml`).
 If desired, you also can change the name of the generated file in the script `ddi2vtl`
 3. In case of the DDI model option 2, in the script `src\main\xslt\ddi2vtl.xsl`:
-  - Comment the xsl variable
+  - Uncomment the xsl variable
   ```xml
   <!-- <xsl:variable name="representation">l:RepresentedVariable/r:CodeRepresentation | l:RepresentedVariable/r:DateTimeRepresentation/r:DateTypeCode | l:RepresentedVariable/r:TextRepresentation | l:RepresentedVariable/r:NumericRepresentation/r:NumericTypeCode</xsl:variable> -->
   ```
-  - and uncomment the xsl variable
+  - and comment the xsl variable
   ```xml
   <xsl:variable name="representation" select="'l:RepresentedVariable'"/>
   ```